-The red Dahl, preserved lemon and sweet potato recipe is one of my favorite vegetarian recipes.
+The red Dahl preserved lemon and sweet potato recipe is one of my favorite vegetarian/vegan recipes.

 I stop there all the time to purchase spices and today I found barberries that will sooner or later find their way into one of my recipes.
 I like this place for its simplicity and awesome flavors.
 Their baba ghanoush is great, the hummus is even better and is one of the best I’ve had.

-The garlicky tahini sauce they put on the chicken shawafel sandwich is a killer, to get that recpie I need to start building a relationship with the Chef.
-After having their lentil soup, I needed to cook a batch of red Dahl, inspired by the Good food Magazine.
+The garlicky tahini sauce they put on the chicken Shawafel sandwich is a killer, to get that recipe I need to start building a relationship with the Chef.
+After having their lentil soup, I needed to cook a batch of red Dahl, inspired by the Good Food Magazine.

 There are probably 100 different ways to cook Dahl.
 I really like that there is no need for pre-soaking, they cook much quicker than other dried legumes.
 Depending on the variety and age, cooking time may take anywhere from 15 minutes to 45 minutes.

 Using preserved lemons was more of a last minute thought, replacing the more traditional fresh lemon that is usually served with Dahl.
 I have been preserving my lemons for the last 6 months.
 Red Dahl readily absorbs the wonderful flavors from other foods and seasonings, so it’s not necessary to cook the Dahl with preserved lemon, the recipe works great without them.

 Top it with a good quality plain Greek-style yogurt serve with brown rice or Naan bread and you will have a great meal.